-Expect your dog to have an accident in the house - it is normal for both an unhousebroken puppy as well as an adult dog who is adjusting to a new schedule.
+Expect your dog to have an accident in the house; it is normal for both an unhousebroken puppy as well as an adult dog who is adjusting to a new schedule.

-When you catch him in the act of eliminating in the house, do something to interrupt him, like make a startling noise (be careful not to scare him).
-Immediately take him to his bathroom spot, praise him and give him a treat if he finishes eliminating there.

-Don't punish him for eliminating in the house.
+- When you catch them in the act of eliminating in the house, do something to interrupt them like make a startling noise (be careful not to scare them).
+Immediately take him to his bathroom spot, praise them and give them a treat if he finishes eliminating there. - Don't punish your dog for eliminating in the house.
 If you find a soiled area, it's too late to administer a correction.
 Do nothing but clean it up.
-Rubbing your puppy's nose in it, taking him to the spot and scolding him, or any other punishment or discipline, will only make him afraid of you or afraid to eliminate in your presence.
+Rubbing your puppy's nose in it, taking them to the spot and scolding him, or any other punishment or discipline, will only make them afraid of you or afraid to eliminate in your presence.
 Animals don't understand punishment after the fact, even if it's only seconds later.
-Punishment will do more harm than good.

-Consider why the accident happened?
-Does the dog need more supervision?
-A smaller area to be confined in?
+Punishment will do more harm than good. - Consider why the accident happened: Does the dog need more supervision?
+A smaller area in which to be confined?
 Different food?
 Less food?
 Usually by making changes to some of these areas, you can get your dog on the right track to being housebroken.

-It is true that small dog can be difficult to housebreak?
+It is true that small dogs can be difficult to housebreak?

 Yes.
-The toy breeds, such as Yorkshire Terriers, Chihuahuas, and Maltese, all have small bladders and generally cannot "hold it" for a long period of time.
-Housebreaking toy breed puppies can take months, and even then you may not have a dog who can "hold it" for a normal eight-hour workday.
+Toy breeds, such as Yorkshire Terriers, Chihuahuas, and Maltese, all have small bladders and generally cannot "hold it" for a long period of time.
+Housebreaking toy breed puppies can take months, and even then, you may not have a dog who can "hold it" for an eight-hour workday.
 Many small breed dogs are paper-trained, even through adulthood.
 A newer approach to the problem of housebreaking small dogs is to try litterbox training.